-The boutique fitness studio space was flipped upside down on March 15th as Coronavirus spread throughout the country and many businesses were forced to close to help stop the spread…. but virtual fitness benefitted everyone.
+The boutique fitness studio space was flipped upside down on March 15th as Coronavirus spread throughout the country.
+Many businesses were forced to close to help stop the spread…. but virtual fitness benefitted everyone.

 HUGE PROBLEM: HOW DO I SAVE MY BUSINESS DURING THIS??